SkygearIO/skygear-doc/content/cli/export.md

 +++
 date = "2016-01-26T22:18:00+08:00"
 draft = true
-title = "Exporting Records"
+title = "Querying Records"
 +++

 ## Description
-`skycli record export` exports records from Skygear.
+`skycli record query` query records from Skygear.

 If `<record_type>` is specified, all records with that record type will be fetched.
 Otherwise, all records in Skygear will be fetched.